ruby-grape/grape/README.markdown

 ## Parameter Validation and Coercion

-You can define validations and coercion options for your parameters:
+You can define validations and coercion options for your parameters using `params`.

 ```ruby
 params do